Save Ganga Movement

 The utility, aesthetic and religious value of the natural ecology of the Ganga & of the Himalaya is invaluable.
 The Ganga is the life-line of crores of our people: a naturally flowing fresh and clean Ganga (Aviral & Nirmal Ganga) freely and permanently meets various water requirements of people on its banks, recharges the ground water all along its flow, improves the fertility of a lot of farmland through its silt, provides the habitat for hundreds of diverse life forms, etc. The dense natural forests of the Himalayas prevents floods, constitute the natural source/ store-house of invaluable pure air, water soil and natural manure, provide the habitat for the invaluable Himalayan diverse life forms, provide seasonal fruits, nuts, edible oil seeds, honey through its flowering trees, medicines through its medicinal plants, and fuel, timber, fiber for local use, and freely contribute to the fertility of the agro-ecosystems of the entire Gangetic planes deposing fresh nutrient rich silt through freely flowing rivers.
 The GANGAJAL (water of the Ganga) is traditionally claimed to have bactericidal, health promoting, non-putrefying and self-purifying properties.
 The aesthetic and religious value of the natural ecology of the Ganga and of the Himalaya is also invaluable.
 All great religions, explicitly or implicitly, accept the natural eco-systems which sustain healthy life and provide various essentials of life freely to masses to be sacred and invaluable.
 We must not allow our development activities to deprive the masses the various invaluable services they have been getting freely since ages from the Ganga and her tributaries and their source the Himalayas: it would be highly unethical to allow our Ganga Rejuvenation Project, essentially to satisfy our greed for wealth and lust for luxuries, in the name of development for the common people, to become a multi billion dollor Ganga-Business enterprise at the cost of depriving the masses the various invaluable services they have been getting since ages from the Ganga and her tributaries and their source the Himalayas.
 It would be highly unethical and satanic to allow our development activities, essentially to satisfy our greed for wealth and lust for luxuries, in the name of development for the common people, to deprive the masses the various invaluable services they have been getting freely since ages from our life-giving and life-& health-sustaining aesthetically and religiously invaluable natural eco-systems.
 We must not allow our greed for wealth and lust for luxuries to deprive the masses the invaluable essentials of life such as pure air, water, soil, sun light, natural manure, medicinal plants, etc. which they have been getting freely from nature since ages.

-It is deeply painful and highly deplorable that even though thousands of crores of rupees have been spent to clean the Ganga and the Yamuna, the rivers are grasping for breath under unbearable pollution, even though we know that the Ganga is the life-line of crores of our people and crores of our people consider her to be their divine mother and that the polluted water directly or indirectly causes health hazards like cancer, respiratory diseases, renal failure and much other water born or water related diseases.
-A recent study conducted by the National Cancer Registry programme has found that those living along the banks of the river Ganga are more prone to cancer than others in the country: the river is laden with heavy metals and lethal chemicals that cause cancer.
+It is deeply painful and highly deplorable that even though thousands of crores of rupees have been spent to clean the Ganga and the Yamuna, the rivers are grasping for breath under unbearable pollution, even though we know that the Ganga is the life-line of crores of our people and crores of our people consider her to be their divine mother and that the polluted water directly or indirectly cause health hazards like cancer, respiratory diseases, renal failure and much other water-borne or water-related diseases.
+A recent study conducted by the National Cancer Registry program has found that those living along the banks of the river Ganga are more prone to cancer than others in the country: the river is laden with heavy metals and lethal chemicals that cause cancer.
 Cases of Gall bladder cancer along the course of the river are the second highest in the world while incidences of prostate cancer are the highest in the country.
 (See editorial, Times of India, Oct.
 18, 2012.)
-The pain and suffering it must be causing to the aquatic life and to the animals and birds who drink the polluted water goes unaccounted.
-Unfortunately we are continuing to commit the same kind of mistakes which are responsible for the failure of our Ganga Action Plan Phase-1 and Phase -2 which poses serious threat of wastage and misuse of funds.
-Unfortunately also many hydro-electric projects on various rivers of the highly earth quake prone, eco-fragile and ecologically, aesthetically, religiously invaluable Uttarkhand region of the Ganga Basin are being proposed or promoted although we know that it is likely to cause massive and irreparable damage to its age old invaluable ecosystems causing the loss of various benefits our nation gets from its natural eco systems including the age old various beneficial qualities of the GANGAJAL, and it is likely to have devastating effects if there is some major earth quake or some other major natural disaster like that of June 2013.
+The pain and suffering it must be causing to the aquatic life and to the animals and birds who drink the polluted water go unaccounted.
+Unfortunately, we are continuing to commit the same kind of mistakes that are responsible for the failure of our Ganga Action Plan Phase-1 and Phase -2 which poses a serious threat of wastage and misuse of funds.
+Unfortunately also many hydro-electric projects on various rivers of the highly earthquake-prone, eco-fragile and ecologically, aesthetically, religiously invaluable Uttarkhand region of the Ganga Basin are being proposed or promoted although we know that it is likely to cause massive and irreparable damage to its age-old invaluable ecosystems causing the loss of various benefits our nation gets from its natural ecosystems including the age-old various beneficial qualities of the GANGAJAL, and it is likely to have devastating effects if there is some major earthquake or some other major natural disaster like that of June 2013.
+It is important to note that according to the report of the World Wildlife Fund (WWF) published on 20th March 2007, apart from the Ganga, the Indus, Nile, and Yangtze are among the 10 most endangered rivers of the world.
+Surely saving our national river Ganga, which constitutes the lifeline of nearly 40 % of our country’s population, would be a major step in the direction to save all our other great rivers which are also in the process of slow death: it will set an example for saving our all other great rivers.
+We must not allow NGRBA to fail like our National Ganga Action Plan (GAP) created in 1985 to save the Ganga.
+NGRBA must have transparency and accountability in every sphere of its activities, which at present it does not have.
 The management of affairs related to the Ganga continues to be handled by the central and state governmental bureaucracies in the same manner as before in the case of GAP.
-It is important to note that according to the report of the World Wildlife Fund (WWF) published on 20th March 2007, apart from the Ganga, the Indus, Nile, and Yangtze are among the 10 most endangered rivers of the world.
+Posterity will condemn and curse us if we do not take the necessary time-bound steps to save our invaluable national river mother Ganga and her tributaries and their source the Himalayas.

-1a) Analogous to the ‘Prevention of Insults to National Honor Act’ for the national flag and anthem, there should be an Act for the national river Ganga.
-The Ganga should be constitutionally declared as the National River with provisions that ensure due respect to her, considering her National River status.
+c) Analogous to the ‘Prevention of Insults to National Honor Act’ for the national flag and anthem, there should be an Act for the national river Ganga.
+The Ganga should be constitutionally declared as the National River with provisions that ensure due respect to her, considering her National River status (a) Zero Discharge of treated or untreated sewage-water, industrial effluents, etc., into the river, (b) Adequate environment flow with sediments in the river, and (c) Protection of the river’s active flood Plains..
 The declaration of the Ganga as National River must be done by parliamentary legislation under Entry 56 of the Union List in the Constitution and not by a government notification under the Environmental protection Act.

 2) The present policy of allowing treated sewage into our rivers is anti Aam Janata.
 Since our rivers are the source of drinking water for crores of our common people and also for the animals and STPs cannot convert sewage into potable water, we must adopt throughout the country the following policy of zero discharge: (A)In place of the present policy of allowing treated sewage into our rivers, we must adopt the policy of zero discharge into the river, and promote Reuse and Recycle of wastewater after proper treatment (tertiary–level treatment): sewers must be separated from rivers, sewage must be converted into natural manure and treated-sewage water must be used only for non-drinking, non-cooking purposes such as irrigation, industrial, non-potable domestic and commercial uses, groundwater recharge, etc.; (B)Industrial effluents, hospital wastes, or any other harmful materials, treated or untreated, must never be allowed to enter into the rivers and must not also be allowed to mix with the sewage which should be converted into valuable manure for organic farming: industries must treat their effluent and use only recycled water; and (C)Organic / natural farming should be promoted in a massive way for decreasing the non-point sources of pollution of rivers such as hazardous chemicals from agricultural run-off into the rivers, and also for maintaining soil fertility, checking the groundwater degradation, reducing water requirement of crops, producing health-friendly food, etc. [These recommendations of our Save Ganga Movement are also now have been made by the consortium of 7 IITs which has prepared the National Ganga River Basin Management Plan(NGRBMP).